scalar-labs/scalar-kubernetes/docs/DeployScalarDLHelm.md

 #### Case 1: Kubernetes cluster created with scalar-terraform

 This is the case that you created [the Kubernetes cluster with scalar-terraform](./AKSScalarTerraformDeploymentGuide.md).
-The Kubernetes cluster in the scalar-terraform network doesn't expose the API server to public.
+The Kubernetes cluster in the scalar-terraform network doesn't expose the API server to the outside of the network.
 You will need an SSH port-forwarded access to the Kubernetes API to install the Helm charts.
 Please follow [How to do port-forwarding to Kubnernetes API in scalar-terraform network](./PortForwardingToKubernetesAPIInScalarTerraformNetwork.md) to get the configuration.

-#### Case 2: Your own Kubernetes cluster
+#### Case 2: Kubernetes cluster in your own way

-If you use your own Kubernetes cluster, please prepare the config file by yourself to communicate with the cluster by running commands e.g. `az aks get-credentials` or `aws eks update-kubeconfig`.
+If you use a Kubernetes cluster in your own way, please prepare the config file by yourself to communicate with the cluster by running commands, for example, `az aks get-credentials` or `aws eks update-kubeconfig`.

 ### Create docker registry secrets in kubernetes

-Create a secret for the Docker registory with the following command.
+Create a secret for the Docker registry with the following command.

 ```console
 kubectl create secret docker-registry reg-docker-secrets --docker-server=https://index.docker.io/v2/ --docker-username=<dockerhub-username> --docker-password=<dockerhub-access-token>